 Modifying the Game

 When the demo for Batman: Arkham Asylum was released, many players found out how to modify their Batman character.
 Players could quickly create their own Batman suit, in any way they could think of.
 The Rocksteady website had all of the information to change the suit.
 It is totally legal, and the developers allowed players to use the program called, "texmod", to create a different variant of Batman's suit.
 Obviously, this modifying can only be done on the PC version of the game.
 Many players have created Batman Beyond, Red Robin, Adam West Batman, Nightwing, Owlman, Batzarro, Captain America, Batman of Zur En Arrh, and many other variant of Batman's suit.
-So to see what other players have created, the mind is only the limit while creating your own suit.
-To see the variant and get instructions on how to create your on Batman suit visit this link: Batman Variant Suits.
+So to see what other players have created, the mind is only the limit while creating a suit.
 There is a step-by-step information that will allow anyone to create their own Bat Suit.

 Allows Batman to perform an unblockable grab and throw after achieving a combo score of x8.
 Can be directed to inflict damage on multiple targets.
 Batman can continue to chain attacks after a special combo move.